Search Free Virginia Divorce Records & Dissolutions of Marriage

 Local historical societies may also keep information relating to marriage and divorce.
 Navigating such societies in search of family history can greatly assist in an individual’s genealogical research.

-How To Retrieve Virginia Dissolution of Marriage & Divorce Records
+How To Review Dissolution of Marriage & Divorce Records in Virginia

 The records become official documents when a separation occurs, consisting primarily of three forms – divorce decree, records and certificate.
 Each form holds its purpose but is collectively recorded by the specific Circuit Court controlling that particular case.